datacarpentry/image-processing/episodes/04-drawing.md

 >
 > Lines can be drawn with the `skimage.draw.line()` function,
 > which takes four parameters:
-> the (y, x) coordinate of one end of the line,
+> the (ry, cx) coordinate of one end of the line,
-> and the (y, x) coordinate of the other end of the line.
+> and the (ry, cx) coordinate of the other end of the line.
 >
 > Other drawing functions supported by skimage can be found in
 > [the skimage reference pages](https://scikit-image.org/docs/dev/api/skimage.draw.html?highlight=draw#module-skimage.draw).